 Girls and those assigned female at birth (AFAB) generally begin and end puberty about a year earlier than boys and those assigned male at birth (AMAB) do.
 Typically, girls start puberty between the ages of 8 and 13.

 Social and school pressures, when combined with hormonal and body changes, can cause your child to start acting differently.
 Moodiness, emotional outbursts and conflict with parents or siblings are common.
 You should share any behavioral concerns with your doctor.
-Hormonal therapy such as birth control medication can sometimes ease symptoms.

 The 5 stages of puberty

 While puberty timing differs for each child, Dr. Isaac says physical changes always take place in the same order.

 “Doctors will use a tool called Tanner Staging to track progress,” she says.